 For campground inquiries, please call: 406-293-7773

 From Libby follow Highway 2 East for approximately 40 miles.
 Near mile post 80, take a left onto Meadow Peak Lookout Road 511.
 Follow road 511 for approximately 8.7 miles to the lookout.
-Road 511 is a gravel forest road that is steep, narrow and rough in places.
+Road 511 is a gravel forest road that is STEEP, NARROW with SHARP ROCKS and LOOSE MATERIAL.
+A HIGH CLEARANCE 4-WHEEL DRIVE VEHICLE EQUIPPED WITH AGGRESSIVE OFF-ROAD TIRES IS HIGHLY RECOMMENDED.
+Road 511 is a gravel forest road that is STEEP, NARROW with SHARP ROCKS and LOOSE MATERIAL.
+A HIGH CLEARANCE 4-WHEEL DRIVE VEHICLE EQUIPPED WITH AGGRESSIVE OFF-ROAD TIRES IS HIGHLY RECOMMENDED.
+Refunds will not be given for inadequate vehicle choice.